railsuser2014/openobject-doc-book-en/4/4_11_HR/4_11_HR_timesheet.rst

 .. index::
    single: module; hr_timesheet

-To be able to use timesheets fully, install the module :mod:`hr_timesheet_sheet` through the :guilabel:`Reconfigure` wizard by selecting :guilabel:`Timesheets` and clicking :guilabel:`Configure`.
+To be able to use timesheets fully, install the module :mod:`hr_timesheet_sheet` from module list or Go to menu :menuselection:`Settings --> Configuration --> Human Resources tick `Allow timesheets validation by managers` and click on apply button..
 Once this module has been installed and the employees configured, the different system users can enter their timesheet data in the menu
-:menuselection:`Human Resources --> Time Tracking --> Working Hours`,
+:menuselection:`Human Resources --> Time Tracking --> Timesheet Lines`,
-then click :guilabel:`New`.
+then click :guilabel:`Create`.

 .. tip:: Shortcut to Timesheets

 	It is a good idea if all employees who use timesheets place this menu in their shortcuts.
 That is because they will need to return to them several times each day.

 For a new entry: